connorp/streetscape/research_sketch.md

 	- implies that applicants do not have precise control over their scores

 - identifying/handling repeat submissions, always/never takers
+	- always takers might crowd out other amenities in order to fund these projects

 ## Outcome Data